AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/cloud/security.md

 Essentially, visitors must be notified of the data the site collects from them and explicitly consent to information gathering.
 Sites must notify visitors if personal data held by the site is breached.

-The merchant or company operating the site must also have a dedicated Data Protection Officer who oversees the site’s data security, and this individual (or website management team) should be available for contact should a visitor request that their data be erased.
+The merchant or company operating the site must also have a dedicated Data Protection Officer who oversees the site's data security, and this individual (or website management team) should be available for contact should a visitor request that their data be erased.

 GDPR also calls for any personally identifiable information (such as names, race, and date of birth) collected to be either anonymized or pseudonymized.